Top 10 Idioms to Show Excitement and Enthusiasm

 Explanation: “Pumped up” suggests a high level of energy and enthusiasm, often used in contexts where someone is getting ready for an exciting event or challenge.

-Read Also More: Top Idioms for Best Friends
+Read Also More: Top Idioms About Feeling Sickness: Expressing Illness in English

 17. Can’t Contain Excitement